PascalBod/iot-en-resource-list/README.md

 * [iot-en-presentation](https://github.com/PascalBod/iot-en-presentation) - Provides an overview of the domain that is today called *Internet of Things* or *Connected Objects*, from the perspective of the system integrator - Active
 * [iot-fr-presentation](https://github.com/PascalBod/iot-fr-presentation) - French version of the above presentation - Active
 * [stm32-dev-en-presentation](https://github.com/PascalBod/stm32-dev-en-presentation) - Provides an overview of how to develop a bare metal application for an STM32 microcontroller - Active
-* [rtos-en-presentation](https://github.com/PascalBod/rtos-en-presentation) - Provides an overview of how to use a real time operating system (RTOS) - Superseded by [RTOS-presentation](https://github.com/PascalBod/RTOS-presentation) (see below)

 ## Courses

-* [RTOS-presentation](https://github.com/PascalBod/RTOS-presentation) - Provides an introduction to embedded systems for Machine Learning application developers.
+* [embedded-systems-for-ML](https://github.com/PascalBod/embedded-systems-for-ML) - Provides an introduction to embedded systems.
+The targeted audience is machine learning application developers, who want to better understand what an embedded system is, and how it can be used.
 Practical sessions based on the [EFR32xG24 Dev Kit](https://www.silabs.com/development-tools/wireless/efr32xg24-dev-kit?tab=overview) - Active
-* [OS for embedded devices](https://github.com/PascalBod/IMTAtlantique-2024) - A course about RTOS taught at [IMT Atlantique](https://www.imt-atlantique.fr/en), with practical sessions based on [ESP-EYE](https://www.espressif.com/en/products/devkits/esp-eye/overview) - Stale

 ## Guides and articles